 I had a couple of sparring sessions with one of my seniors, and the result was laughable, to say the least.
 He has a background in tournament kickboxing, and one of his specialities is his roundhouse kick, in which his primary weapon is his shins.
 He has hardened them to the point of his being able to break 2 or 3 baseball bats with a single roundhouse kick, His target is the opponent's thigh or ribs.

-I recently read from a book which says that one of the only sure-fire ways to block such a kick is to use either the shins or the forearms.
+I recently read from a book which says that one of the only sure ways to block such a kick is to use either the shins or the forearms.
 Going back to my point above on my fear of pain, I have resorted to doing my own forearm and shin hardening exercises (hitting my forearms against trees, hitting my shins with a bundle of canes), so that I can confidently block the strikes without fear of pain or fracture!
 Do I really have to do this?

 No, you don't have to do this.
 The advice given by the book you mentioned, is both unwise and incorrect.
 You must use appropriate medication in the way you harden your forearms and shins, otherwise you may have adverse effects.

 Your senior's dedication to his training is admirable, and his ability to break two or three baseball bats with a single roundhouse kick is remarkable.
-Nevertheless convey to him my advice that he should apply some medication, such as “tit da jow”, or medicated wine, nightly to his injured shins.
-A better alternative if for him to train chi kung to clear away blockage at his legs.
+Nevertheless, convey to him my advice that he should apply some medication, such as “tit da jow”, or medicated wine, nightly to his injured shins.
+A better alternative is for him to train chi kung to clear away blockage at his legs.
 Otherwise the sustained injuries in his legs will affect his health in later life.

 Using your shin or forearm to block a roundhouse kick that can break two or three baseball bats executed by someone who specializes in such a kick, is to offer your bones to be broken.
 If you wish to block the kick, use an iron bar.
 Hold the upper end of the iron bar with your right hand, with the right thumb below, and the lower end with your left hand, with your left thumb above.